 - SSIS is easier to maintain.

 - SSIS is tightly integrated with SQL Server and Microsoft Visual Studio.

-- SSIS load data into SQL faster by using SQL Server Destination.
+- SSIS loads data into SQL faster by using the SQL Server Destination.

 - SSIS remove network bottleneck issue when inserting data into SQL.